thunder-project/thunder-factorization/README.md

 - `S` singular values, dimensions `k`
 - `V` right singular vectors, dimensions `k x ncols`

+## thunder objects
+Thunder `Images` and `Series` objects are the only objects with more than two dimensions that can be factored.
+* `Images`: each image will be flattened, creating a 2D matrix.
+* `Series`: keys will be flattened, creating a 2D matrix.

+After factoring, results over the flattened dimensions will be reshaped back to their original form.

 ## tests

 Run tests with